install

 pip install phykit

-Note, the virtual environment must be activated to use phykit.
+Note, the virtual environment must be activated to use PhyKIT.

 After using PhyKIT, you may wish to deactivate your virtual environment and can do so using the following command: